mollywoodnini/ga-z270x-ug/README.md

 ## USB Port Patching

 Following this [guide by RehabMan](https://www.tonymacx86.com/threads/guide-creating-a-custom-ssdt-for-usbinjectall-kext.211311/) I created an SSDT to fix the USB port layout.
 The device ID for this board is `0xa2af`.
 You can try the one here, or make your own.
 Do keep in mind your port count may vary if you do not have the same hardware.
-Once created you can remove the USB port limit patch from the config.
+Once created you can remove or disable the USB port limit patch from the config.
+Using Mojave?
+You need to use a [different patch](https://hackintosher.com/forums/thread/list-of-hackintosh-usb-port-limit-patches-10-14-updated.467/).

 ## Back it up!